Emma S. Ransom: Personal life

 Emma S. Connor married Reverdy C. Ransom in 1886, as his second wife.
 They raised two sons, Harold and Reverdy Jr. She died in 1943, from a stroke, in Wilberforce, Ohio.
 Reverdy C. Ransom's papers are archived at Emory University, and at Reverdy C. Ransom Memorial Library, Payne Theological Seminary.
+She was also a member of Alpha Kappa Alpha sorority.